- >>Search All Programs

 - Wine Business

-Information & Cyber-Security MBA
+How to Choose an Information & Cybersecurity MBA

 An MBA – Master of Business Administration – is a highly respected degree that opens various interesting career doors.
 However, the world of business is changing and people with even more specialized skills are required.
 One of these specialized skills is information security.
 As more and more of what we do is digital, and various pieces of sensitive information and data is kept electronically, coming up with systems to keep this secure is vital to the success of any organization.
 This is what those with an MBA in Information Security are charged with.